The Hyperbolic Ax-Lindemann-Weierstrass conjecture: Introduction.

-(iii) In section~\ref{stabil}, applying the counting result above and some strong form of Pila-Wilkie's theorem \cite{PW}, we prove: \begin{teo} Let $V$ be an algebraic subvariety of $S$ and $Y$ a maximal irreducible algebraic subvariety of $\pi^{-1}V$.
+(iii) In section~\ref{stabil}, applying the counting result above and some strong form of Pila-Wilkie's theorem \cite{PW}, we prove: \begin{theor} Let $V$ be an algebraic subvariety of $S$ and $Y$ a maximal irreducible algebraic subvariety of $\pi^{-1}V$.
 Let $\Theta_Y$ denotes the stabiliser of $Y$ in $\G(\RR)$ and define $\bH_Y$ as the connected component of the identity of the Zariski closure of $\G(\ZZ) \cap \Theta_Y$.
-Then $\bH_Y$ is a non-trivial $\QQ$-subgroup of $\G$, such that $\bH_Y(\RR)$ is non-compact. \end{teo}
+Then $\bH_Y$ is a non-trivial $\QQ$-subgroup of $\G$, such that $\bH_Y(\RR)$ is non-compact. \end{theor}

 (iv) Without loss of generality one can assume that $V$ is the smallest algebraic subvariety of $S$ containing $\pi(Y)$.
 With this assumption we show in section~\ref{final} that $\wt{V}$ is invariant under $\bH_Y(\QQ)$, where $\wt{V}$ is an analytic irreducible component of $\pi^{-1}V$ containing $Y$, and then conclude that $\pi(Y)=V$ is weakly special using monodromy arguments.